Rsantct/pe.audio.sys.OLD/pre.di.c/doc/00a_Python 3.md

 - Do `sudo apt update`, `sudo apt upgrade`, repeat until no more updates are announced.
 Then do `sudo apt dist-upgrade`.
 - Edit `/etc/apt/sources.list` and `/etc/apt/sources.list.d\raspi.list`, replacing `stretch` with `buster`.
 - Do `sudo apt update`, `sudo apt upgrade`, repeat until no more updates are announced.
-Be patient, this will take a while, and you'll need to answer some questions, just select the defaults.
+Be patient, this will take a while, and you'll need to answer some questions, just say 'Y'.
 - Then do `sudo apt dist-upgrade`
 - Reboot your RPI
 - Reconfigure MPD: